Unified Communication - X Framework Library

 UCX_UNIFIED_MODE=y

--x UCX_IB_SUBNET_PREFIXto filter for the InfiniBand subnet prefix (empty means no filter).
+Using -x UCX_IB_SUBNET_PREFIX to filter for the InfiniBand subnet prefix (empty means no filter).
 This is relevant for IB link layer only.
 For example, a filter for the default subnet prefix can be specified as follows: fe80:0:0:0.

 Specifying how DC initiator (DCI) is selected by the endpoint with UCX_DC_MLX5_TX_POLICY=<policy> (relevant for DC transport only).
 The policy options are: